edgelesssys/marblerun/docs/overview.md

 ### Manifest:Marbles

 Marbles represent the actual services in your mesh.
 They are defined in the *Marbles* section.
-Each marble corresponds to a *Package* and defines a set of optional *Parameters*:
+Each Marble corresponds to a *Package* and defines a set of optional *Parameters*:

 * Files: Files and their contents
 * Env: Environment variables